Share This Article

 Enable multi-factor authentication (MFA)

-Use MFA wherever possible.
-MFA will fortify your online accounts by creating an extra layer of security, such as a unique one-time code sent to your phone.
+Use multi-factor authentication (MFA) wherever possible.
+MFA (also called “two-factor authentication” or “2FA”) will fortify your online accounts by creating an extra layer of security, such as a fingerprint scan or a unique one-time code sent to your phone.
 Most major email and online tax preparation services have this tool available.
+Even if hackers somehow get ahold of your password, MFA keeps your accounts locked down.

-An Identity Protection PIN (IP PIN) is a six-digit number that prevents someone else from filing a tax return using your Social Security number.
+You can get a special Identity Protection PIN (IP PIN) from the IRS to keep your online tax information secure.
+An IP PIN is a six-digit number that prevents someone else from filing a tax return using your Social Security number.
 The IP PIN is known only to you and the IRS and helps verify your identity when you file your electronic or paper tax return.
 Protect your IP PIN as you would other sensitive information.

-Unsolicited emails, calls, texts, or direct messages that prompt you to click on a link or share valuable personal and financial information are very likely scams.
-With your personal data, online thieves can swindle funds and/or commit identity theft.
-Learn how to recognize a scam with the following tips:
+It might not be the sexiest choice, but scammers love to catfish as the IRS.
+Unsolicited emails, calls, texts, or direct messages that prompt you to share valuable personal and financial information are very likely scams.
+With your personal data, online thieves can swindle funds and commit identity theft.

 What do real IRS communications look like?

-The IRS will not demand you make an immediate payment to a source other than the U.S. Treasury.
+A real IRS agent WILL NEVER demand you make an immediate payment to a source other than the U.S. Treasury.
 Unscrupulous callers claiming to be federal employees can be very convincing by using fake names or phony ID numbers.
 If you are unsure if the caller is legitimate, hang up, look up the direct number for the agency online, and call that source to verify.

-- Requests for data: Be wary of any communications that ask you to provide personal information such as bank account information, Social Security numbers, login credentials or mailing addresses
+- Requests for data: Be extremely suspicious of any communications that ask you to provide personal information such as bank account information, Social Security numbers, login credentials, or mailing addresses.
+Cybercriminals will often impersonate the IRS in phishing campaigns.

-- Urgency: The sender uses an abnormal sense of urgency, or other scare tactics, to obtain information.
+- Urgency: Scammers use an abnormal sense of urgency and other scare tactics to obtain information.
+Their goal is to make you panic and stop thinking clearly.

-- Attachments: The message includes an attachment, such as a PDF.
+- Attachments: Watch out for any message that includes an attachment, such as a PDF.
 Never open attachments from a suspicious or unknown email address.
 It may download malware or viruses onto your device.

-Vet your tax preparer before handing over sensitive information and ask what steps they take to protect your information.
+Vet your tax preparer before handing over information.
+Ask what steps they take to protect your information.
 Businesses of all sizes are susceptible to cyberthieves, so it is critical to choose a preparer who takes security seriously.
+Here are some specific questions you can ask:

 - How will we exchange files and sensitive information?

-- Who at your firm has access to my data?
+- Who at your firm will have access to my data?

 - Are our communications end-to-end encrypted?